theQRL/theqrl.org/content/pages/case-for-quantum-resistant-blockchains/_index.md

 	- [Crypto agility - How to determine your timeline for post-quantum preparation](https://content.hsm.utimaco.com/blog/how-to-determine-your-timeline-for-post-quantum-preparation)

-[^TOPTEN]: [TOP 10 tech companies by marketcap](https://companiesmarketcap.com/tech/largest-tech-companies-by-market-cap/) and their involvement with quantum computing
+[^TOPTEN]: [Top 10 tech companies by marketcap](https://companiesmarketcap.com/tech/largest-tech-companies-by-market-cap/) and their involvement with quantum computing

     - 2,489 billion: Microsoft.
 [A scalable, open approach to quantum solutions and development](https://www.microsoft.com/en-us/quantum)
     - 2,476 billion: Apple.
 No current public move into quantum computing